Ebazhanov/linkedin-skill-assessments-quizzes/linux/linux-assessment.md

 #### Q14.
 A backup drive was created using dd to make a bit-for-bit copy.
 When the drive is inserted into an iSCSI target before it is booted up, the data appears to be missing.
 What happened?

 - [ ] The backup drive is corrupted and needs to be re-created.
-- [x] When the backup drive was duplicated, the label was as well.
-When booted, the system mounted the old duplicated drive by its identical label.
+- [x] When the backup drive was duplicates, the label was as well.
+When booted, the system mounted the old duplicates drive by its identical label.
 - [ ] There is a conflict between the physical location of the backup drive and the original drive.
-- [ ] The backup process went wrong, and the old drive was duplicated over the original drive.
+- [ ] The backup process went wrong, and the old drive was duplicates over the original drive.

 #### Q15.
 What is the key difference between a redirect (>) and piping to the tee command?